 - 1. Standing Committees.
 The board of directors shall operate with the standing committees listed below.
 The Chairperson may form these committees by asking for volunteers or may assign directors to committees.
 Each committee shall consist of not less than three (3) directors.
 Where deemed appropriate, the Chairperson may establish a maximum size for any committee other than the Executive and Nominating Committees.
-Committee Chairs shall be appointed by the Chairperson. - (a) Executive Committee.
+Committee Chairs and Co-Chairs shall be appointed by the Chairperson. - (a) Executive Committee.
 The Executive Committee shall consist of the officers, and the Chairs or Co-Chairs of all standing committees.
-The Executive Committee is authorized to: (i) act on behalf of the entire board of directors when necessary and appropriate and permitted by applicable law; (ii) oversee personnel-related matters; develop the proposed budget; (iii) oversee matters relating to financing; and (iv) complete the corporation's annual (strategic) plan for submission to the Governor's Office for Workforce Competitiveness of the State of Connecticut.

-- (b) Nominating Committee.
+The Executive Committee is authorized to: (i) act on behalf of the entire board of directors when necessary and appropriate and permitted by applicable law; (ii) oversee personnel-related matters; (iii) develop the proposed budget; (iv) oversee matters relating to financing; and (v) complete the corporation's annual (strategic) plan for submission to the Office of Workforce Strategy of the State of Connecticut. - (b) Nominating Committee.
 The Nominating Committee shall consist of at least three (3) and not more than five (5) members of the board of directors.
-The Nominating Committee shall oversee the nomination of the slate of officers; and, oversee the forwarding of private and public nominees for board membership to the Council for review and approval at such date prior to the annual meeting of the Council each year that the Council shall specify.
-The Nominating Committee shall assume that the nominating powers and procedures conforms to the requirements of the Intergovernmental Agreement and any other Council requirements. - Labor Market and Worker Training Committee.
+The Nominating Committee shall communicate directorship vacancies to the Council at its next Council meeting from among individuals nominated by organizations representing this category of private and public nominees for board membership.
+The Nominating Committee shall assume that the nominating powers and procedures conform to the requirements of the Intergovernmental Agreement and any other Council requirements. - (c) Performance, Accountability & Planning Committee and Labor Market and Worker Training Committee.
 This committee shall have the lead responsibility on behalf of the board of directors for: (i) examining the courses that have been approved for individuals having accounts within the meaning of the Acts and ensuring these courses meet the projected workforce preparation needs of the local area; (ii) reviewing memos of indebtedness with third parties, and assessing partner performance; (iii) assessing the "value added" for customers; (iv) reviewing regional performance vs. established benchmarks; (v) overseeing the preparation of the annual plan for Executive Committee review; and (vi) general coordination of the various planning activities that frame the corporation's program of work, review any action items of the management of the American Job Center-East system that must go before the Board of Directors, in cooperation with each of the other committees as circumstances warrant.
 The Performance, Accountability, and Planning Committee shall also function as the Labor Market & Worker Training Committee, and as such and as established in state law, the committee shall review the need for, and oversee the development of, any and all training that occurs outside of individual training accounts, oversee individual training account-related issues, including the designation or removal of "Eligible Provider" status, and oversee the employer services issues.